 Down Stun Donegal in Ulster Championship Shock as GAA Weekend Delivers Drama

-Down produced one of the most stunning upsets in recent Ulster Senior Football Championship history on Sunday, defeating defending champions Donegal by 3-21 to 1-19 at O'Donnell Park in Letterkenny β a result that sent shockwaves through the GAA world and sets up a mouthwatering semi-final against Armagh.
+Down produced one of the most stunning upsets in recent Ulster Senior Football Championship history, defeating defending champions Donegal 3-21 to 1-21 at O'Donnell Park in Letterkenny on Sunday, with two late goals from Miceal Rooney sealing a remarkable victory that sends the Mourne men into a semi-final clash with Armagh and blows the provincial championship wide open.

 Background